Prathmesh0936/Student_Management_System/README.md

 Here's a detailed breakdown of the code:

 1. Package and Imports:
+package com.prathmesh.Student_management_system;
-package com.prathmesh.Student_management_system;: Defines the package where this class resides. import java.util.List;: Imports the List interface for handling collections of student objects. import java.util.Scanner;: Imports the Scanner class to accept user input.
+: Defines the package where this class resides. import java.util.List;
+: Imports the List interface for handling collections of student objects. import java.util.Scanner;
+: Imports the Scanner class to accept user input.

-2. Main Class and Method:
+3. Main Class and Method:
 Class Main_app: The entry point of the application. main() Method: Contains the logic to interact with the user and manage student data.

-3. Program Flow and Features:
+4. Program Flow and Features:
 a.
 Welcome Message and Menu Display:
 Displays a welcome message.
 Provides a menu with six options: